DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 010.md

 - "So, just a quick sanitization check, all of you here are competitors right?
 Theres no need to conceal it, I just want to make sure our detection ran smooth.
 Any final calls?
 Alright so, here's the deal.
 When the crown announced the Crucible, it was a shock to the world.
 Unfortunately it was a shock to us faculty members too, so moving forward, we're going to be instituting a new curriculum for members within the crucible based on some of the mistakes we had noticed from the end of last semester.
 The changes here are as follows"
 - "First, the usual 20 days on 5 days off rule won't apply this semester, as that pattern resulted in some people missing time to compete and falling behind, especially during finals week.
 Instead, competitors will have a 4 day a week schedule, rather than the previous 2-3 day.
 Classes will run from 10:00-4:00 Solara to Terrador."
 - "Second, your five days off will be every 25 days, and will be during the crucible instead.
 To recuperate your time off that is missed, 3 days before the trial and two days afterwards, classes will be cancelled for crucible members.
 This will be time to prepare and/or recover from the events of trials and align properly with your participance and the curriculum."
 - "Third, after discussion with the Council, a motion has been put forth to alter curriculum for the contestants as they claim you all to be the future of our nation.
-As such, you all have received nothing short of the best in terms of professors, and have extended resources available to you all as students that others do not.
-As a side note, I suggest you all take advantage of these sas "
+As such, you all have received nothing short of the best in terms of professors and exclusive class sections marked by a T code, and have extended resources available to you all as students that others do not.
+As a side note, I suggest you all take advantage of these as much as possible"
+- "Last but not least, removal from the trial through loss will result in a revoking of these privileges, and will result in a transition of scheduling to normal class sections as our curriculum is standardized and will make the transition largely smooth."
+- After the presentation, the IDs of the students will instead turn purple, signifying their status as Crucible Students.
+These IDs are faceless, unless held up and presented, showing the name of the candidate, their 8 digit ID, and a bright green glow.
+If anyone other than the candidate presents the card, it turns red.
+- Floating pieces of papers will then loftily float through the venue to each student, gravitating towards their ID.
+These are their schedules.
+They will continue through the rest of their schedules for the remainder of the day.
 #### Zero

 #### Log